-The official London 2012 web site was one of the most visited web sites on the planet during the three-week games, providing coverage for every Olympic event, sport and venue live, pages of every athlete, sport, venue and country with detailed access to real-time updated Olympics data, statistics and news.
+The 2012 Summer Games web site was one of the most visited sites on the planet during the three-week games, providing coverage for every event, sport and venue live, pages of every athlete, sport, venue and country with detailed access to real-time updated data, statistics and news.
 Advertisers leveraged this web site to get their brand visible to millions of customers. (more…)

 With just a month to go before the 2007 holiday season, Activision used CloudTest® to ensure its web site would be ready to launch the newest edition of its best selling game, “Guitar Hero III: Legends of Rock.”
 Activision continues to use CloudTest help to optimize its web site performance.

 Boylesports, the Ireland independent bookmaker, was gearing up for a busy weekend.
 The NFL Super Bowl and high-profile Premier League matches were occurring on the very same day and online betting would be at peak levels.
 With CloudTest, Boylesports tested well beyond its anticipated peak user levels enabling the web site to perform perfectly on the big day.

 The Kentucky Derby may only last a couple of minutes, but the stress on kentuckyderby.com lasts much longer than that.
 How does Churchill Downs prepare for the onslaught of horse racing fans?
 CloudTest On-Demand.